nicktaras/code-coverage-reporter/README.md

 Usage:

-- Include a list of web urls inside the mock.json file
+- Include a list of web urls inside the `mock.json` file
 - run `node index.js` to run the node process
+- See `output.json` for results